The long-awaited OCIO feature is here, now we gotta find how it works.

 (Substance parameters for OCIO configs).

-I recommend always modifying this option to the proper colorspace to be sure the resource is properly color-managed.
+I recommend always modifying this option to the proper colorspace to be sure

 Another option is to have the source colorspace specified in the file name.